datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week5.md

 vector `d_c = (1, 2)`.

 ### TIP! ###
-In this vector `(1, 2)` left is read right is write.
-I.e. if the first element is larger than the second then the read occurs first.
+If both `(x, y)` are positive then the read occurs before the write.